 A jivanmukta (from jiva, individual, spirit, and mukti, freedom, life) is a "free soul" - someone who has gained Self-knowledge, also called Self-realisation, and is liberated with an inner sense of freedom while living.
-The state is called jivanmukti, and is the big aim in Advaita Vedanta.
-When a rishi (seer sage) becomes a jivanmukta then that rishi is called a Brahmarishi.
+The state is called jivanmukti.
+A rishi (seer sage) who becomes a jivanmukta is then called a Brahmarishi.

 Jivanmukti contrasts with being freed after death, in afterlife.

 The Sanskrit word Atmajnana means Self-Knowledge, and is built up of Atma(n) (Spirit, soul, God) and jnana (true knowledge, or gnosis).
 'Atmajnana' is used by Shankara, and Self-Realisation is also a translation of it.
 An atmajnani is someone who knows his Self, thus.

 Abraham Maslow uses the terms self-actualisation and self-realisation interchangeably, and touches upon a few characteristics of Self-realised ones in ancient scriptures that he refers to.